domxjs/domx/packages/StateController/README.md

 * Its simple to use.
 * It helps keep state changes and business logic out of the UI layer.
 * Supports the unidirectional data flow state management pattern.
-* Tracks a global state tree to sync state changes across controllers.
+* Tracks a global state tree to sync state changes across controllers and elements.
 * Works with [Immer](https://github.com/immerjs/immer) which
   eliminates object creation fatigue when working with immutable state.
 * Contains a Product monad like class for functional state changes (similar to Redux reducers).